IRTF-HRPC/draft-association/draft-association.md

 3. Anonymity and pseudonymity can be useful protection mechanism for those who’d like to attend legitimate association without facing retribution.
 On the other hand, anonymity can be used to harm society, such as in online fraud or sexual predation.

-Online association and assembly are the starting point of group to mobilization in modern democracies, and even more so where physical gatherings have been impossible or dangerous {{APC}}.
+Online association and assembly are the starting point of civic mass-mobilization in modern democracies, and even more so where physical gatherings have been impossible or dangerous {{APC}}.
 Throughout the world -from the Arab Spring to Latin American student movements and the #WomensMarch- the Internet has played a crucial role by providing means for the fast dissemination of information otherwise mediated by the press, or even forbidden by the government {{Pensado}}.
 According to Hussain and Howard the Internet helped to “build solidarity networks and identification of collective identities and goals, extend the range of local coverage to international broadcast networks” and as platform for contestation for “the future of civil society and information infrastructure” {{HussainHoward}}.
 The IETF itself, defined as an ‘open global community’ of network designers, operators, vendors, and researchers {{RFC3233}} is also protected by freedom of assembly and association .
 Discussions, comments and consensus around RFCs are possible because of the collective expression that freedom of association and assembly allow.
 The very word “protocol” found its way into the language of computer networking based on the need for collective agreement among a group of assembled network users {{HafnerandLyon}}.

 {{RFC8280}} is a paper by the Human Rights Protocol Consideration Resarch Group in the Internet Research Taskforce on internet protocols and human rights that discusses issues of FAA, specifically:

 * The expansion of DNS for generic namespace as an enabler of association for minorities.
-The paper argues that specifically the expansion of the DNS to allow for new generic Top Level Domains (gTLDs) can have negative impacts on freedom of association because of restrictive policies by some registries and registrars, on the other hand could gTLDs also enable communities to build clearly identifiable spaces for association (such as .gay).
+The paper argues that specifically the expansion of the DNS to allow for new generic Top Level Domains (gTLDs) can have negative impacts on freedom of association because of restrictive policies by some registries and registrars, on the other hand could gTLDs could also enable communities to build clearly identifiable spaces for association (such as .gay).

 * The impact of Distributed Denial of Service attacks on freedom of association.
 Whereas DDoS has been used as a tool for protest, in many cases this is infringing on other parties freedom of expression.
 Furthermore,  often devices (such as IoT devices and routers) are inscribed in such DDoS attacks whereas the owner or user did not consent to this.
 Thus they do not have the possibility to exit this assembly.
 Therefore the draft concluded that that IETF ”should try to ensure that their protocols cannot be used for DDoS attacks”

 * The impact of middleboxes on the ability of users to connect to the Internet and therefore their ability to exercise their right to freedom of association and assembly.
-The lack of connectivity can significantly impact freedom of assembly and association of a user.
-Especially if this is done in a way that is not knowable for the user and if there is no possibility to for the user to have access to due process to dispute the lack of (secure or private) connectivity in general or to a specific service.
+Lack of connectivity can significantly impact freedom of assembly and association of a user.
+Especially if the user cannot retrieve the reason for their inability to connect, and if there thus is no possibility to for the user to have access to due process to dispute the lack of (secure or private) connectivity in general or to a specific service.

 In June 2020, the United Nations High Commissioner for Human Rights concluded that technologies can be enablers of the excercise of FAA, but technology is also significantly used to interfere with the ability of people to exercise their right to freedom of association and assembly.
 Specifically, the report mentions network shutdowns, the usage of technology to surveil or crack down on protesters, leading to human rights violations.
 This includes facial recognition technology, and the uses of other ways to violate the (group) privacy of people engaged in an assembly or association.
 The report makes it explicit that companies play a significant role enabling, for instance by developing, providing or selling the technology, but also by directly exercising these violations {{UNHRC2020}}.